MoOx/phenomic/docs/content/docs/usage/cms/netlify.md

 ```

 At this step, you can push modifications to your repository,
-wait until your project is deployed on `Netlify pages`,
+wait until your project is deployed on Netlify,
 and you will be able to access to administration panel with this path : `{YOUR_NETLIFY_PROJECT}.netlify.com/admin`

 ## Netlify configuration

 One more step.
 We need to specify an authentification provider on `Netlify`.

-- Go in your account `Github` settings and create a new developer application.
+- Go on your `Github` settings and create a new developer application.
 The only important field is `Authorization callback URL`.
-Make sure to set `https://api.netlify.com/auth/done`.
+**Make sure to set `https://api.netlify.com/auth/done`**.

 - Go to the `Access` tab on your `Netlify` administration and configure your
-`Github` provider with the `Client ID` and `Client Secret` generated on the
+Github provider with the `Client ID` and `Client Secret` generated on the
-previous step
+previous step.

 You are done.
 You can now access to your admin panel via your `Github` account.

-_Note: It's possible to use Bitbucket as a provider_
+_Note: It's also possible to use Bitbucket as a provider._